 There are several types of vanilla beans.
 Any will work, but here’s the difference:

-- Madagascar Vanilla Beans: Traditional, rich flavor and aroma.
+- Madagascar vanilla beans: Traditional, rich flavor and aroma

-- Tahitian Vanilla Beans: More floral and fruity flavor and aroma.
+- Tahitian vanilla beans: More floral and fruity flavor and aroma

-- African or Ugandan Vanilla Beans: More smokey, bold flavor.
+- African or Ugandan vanilla beans: More smokey, bold flavor

-I personally prefer Madagascar Bourbon Vanilla Beans, which have a rich and floral flavor and aroma.
+I personally prefer Madagascar bourbon vanilla beans, which have a rich and floral flavor and aroma.

 Now that we all know about the differences in organic alcohol and vanilla bean types, here’s the super-easy recipe:

-- A glass jar (taller is better)
+- A tall glass jar

 - Slice vanilla beans in half lengthwise to reveal inside of beans.
 Cut if needed to make them fit into your jar.

-- Place in glass jar.
+- Place them in a tall glass jar.

-- Pour alcohol over the beans.
+- Pour the alcohol of choice over the beans.

 - Cap tightly and shake gently.

 - Store in a cool, dark place for at least a month, shaking occasionally.
 I prefer to leave 2-3 months for best flavor.
-I also just use straight from the jar and replenish the alcohol as I go.

 Ever made an extract or tincture at home?
 What did you make?